oracle/pgql-lang/pages/pgql-1.2-spec.md

  MATCH TOP 3 SHORTEST ( (src) ((v1)-[e]->(v2))* (dst) ) WHERE SUM(e.cost) < 100
 ```

 we have a slightly different semantic.
-The filter is applied once the top 3 shortest path are already generated and not
+The filter is applied once the top 3 shortest paths are already generated and not
 during their construction.

 # Functions and Expressions